VIS-SIG/Wonderful-Wednesdays/README.md

 # Wonderful Wednesdays

-**October 12th, 2022**.
-The current data example focuses on [Quality of life outcomes in a cancer trial: dealing with missing data](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2022/2022-10-12).
-The challenge is to produce data visualisations that provide insight on the missingness pattern of the data.
+**November 9th, 2022**.
+The current data example focuses on [Adverse Event data of COVID-19 vaccination in 2021](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2022/2022-11-09).
+To display the advers event profile of the different vaccines.
+The visualisation should allow to detect differences in the incidence of adverse events.
+You may concentrate on the most frequently reported events.

 For more on PSI and wonderful wednesdays see https://www.psiweb.org/sigs-special-interest-groups/visualisation/welcome-to-wonderful-wednesdays